-4.4.1.1 MARINE MAMMALS AND MARINE DEBRIS: AN OVERVIEW OF THE DUTCH SITUATION
+4.4.1.1 MARINE MAMMALS AND MARINE DERBIS: AN OVERVIEW OF THE DUTCH SITUATION

 IJsseldijk presented an overview of cetacean post-mortem investigations in the Netherlands.
 Since 2006, post-mortem examinations on a subsample of all stranded harbour porpoises have been conducted at the Faculty of Veterinary Medicine, Utrecht University (UU), by experienced veterinarians and biologists.
 The main aim of the research is to determine causes of death, especially the discrimination between natural and anthropogenic causes.
-The research is funded by the Dutch Government, due to the involvement of this species in several regional, international convention (e.g. ASCOBANS, MSFD and Habitat Directives).
+The research is funded by the Dutch Government, due to the involvement of this species in several regional, international conventions (e.g. ASCOBANS, MSFD and Habitat Directives).
 In addition, samples for tissue banking and other research uses are collected.

 One of the additional projects that the UU is involved in focusses on the presence of marine debris in stranded cetaceans.
 This is a collaboration with Bureau Waardenburg and Wageningen Marine Research.
 Collectively, it published the results of the examination of 654 harbour porpoise stomachs for the presence of marine debris in AMBIO in January 2018 (van Franeker et al., 2018).
-This showed that the frequency of occurrence of plastic litter was 7% using only the overflow method, but this percentage increased to 15% using a 1mm sieve in addition to the overflow method4.
-They concluded that standardization of methods is necessary, as proven by the study, but that in general harbour porpoises presented a low frequency of ingestion of minor numbers and masses of litter items.
-Post-mortem investigations did not reveal any cases of direct fatal plastic ingestion, but at least one case of fatal entanglement in fishing gear (non-bycatch; laryngeal entanglement by a line with a fishing hook) was noted (unpublished).
-Indirect effects of debris ingestion (e.g. links with nutritional condition, inflammation, infectious disease etc.) have not yet been determined and require further investigation, which could be done retrospectively.
+This showed that the frequency of occurrence of plastic litter was 7% using only the overflow method, but this percentage increased to 15% using a 1mm sieve in addition to the overflow method.
+They concluded that standardisation of methods is necessary, as proven by the study, but that in general harbour porpoises presented a low frequency of ingestion of minor numbers and masses of litter items.
+Post-mortem investigations did not reveal any cases of direct fatal plastic ingestion, but at least one case of fatal entanglement in fishing gear (non-bycatch; laryngeal